Azure-Samples/azure-cosmos-db-sql-api-nodejs-getting-started/README.md

 ---
 services: cosmos-db
 platforms: nodejs
-author: andrewhoh
+author: deborahc
 ---

 # Developing a Node.js app using the Azure Cosmos DB SQL API
 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
-This sample shows you how to use the Azure Cosmos DB with the SQL API to store and access data from a Node.js application.
+This sample shows you how to use Azure Cosmos DB with the SQL API to store and access data from a Node.js application.

 ## Running this sample
 * Before you can run this sample, you must have the following perquisites: